 The NKJV titles this psalm: Safety of Abiding in the Presence of God.
 The NASB titles it: Security of One Who Trusts in the LORD.
 There are no other notes recorded for this psalm.

 Some believe this psalm was written (and the few to follow) by Moses.
 Maybe because it has some of the same language as Psalm 90, which Jewish tradition attributes to Moses.
 Others believe it was written later and sounds like David’s writing.
 Some suggest that when no author is specified (as in the next few) the author can be assumed to be the last name written, in this case, Moses (Psalm 90).

 However, no one knows for sure.
 God did not add an author’s name on this psalm and on many books in His Word.
 Why is that?
 Could it be so that we have to research and think about it and discuss it and struggle to understand it?
-Or could it be so that we are reminded that the Bible is filled the words of God, not of man?
+Or could it be so that we are reminded that the Bible is filled solely with the words of God, not of man?
 Or could it be that when we assign a person or a date the piece can become less applicable to later generations?
 When we don’t know who or where or why a person wrote something, it can be easier to apply it to our own lives and the time that we live in.